Menu

 A Note on Pricing Strategy

-If there is one takeaway from this data that applies to every seller in every district, it is this: pricing needs to be rooted in sold data.
+If there is one takeaway from this data, it is this: pricing needs to be rooted in sold data.
 Not in what you think your home is worth.
 Not in what your neighbour listed for.
-Not in what you need to net to fund your next purchase.
-And absolutely not in “testing the market” to see what happens.
+Not in "testing the market" to see what happens.

 The data is unambiguous.
 Roughly 50% of properties that expired and re-listed came back at a reduced price.
-One-third of currently active listings across Greater Moncton have had at least one price reduction, with the median reduction sitting around $20,000.
-Every price reduction is a signal to buyers that the original asking price was too high, and it erodes the perceived urgency that drives strong offers.
+One-third of currently active listings have had at least one price reduction, with the median reduction sitting around $20,000.

 What This Means for You

 If you are a seller: Pricing strategy and marketing quality are more important than ever.
-The days of listing high and fielding multiple offers within a week are, for most properties and most price bands, behind us.
-You need a pricing strategy grounded in current sold data, professional marketing that makes your property stand out in a growing pool of competition, and an agent who will give you honest feedback rather than telling you what you want to hear.
-The sellers who are still achieving strong outcomes are the ones who price accurately and present their homes exceptionally.
+You need a pricing strategy grounded in current sold data, professional marketing that makes your property stand out, and an agent who will give you honest feedback rather than telling you what you want to hear.

 If you are a buyer: This is a window of opportunity that has not existed in Greater Moncton for several years.
 With approximately 990 active listings on the market, you have more choice than at any point since 2019.
-Sellers are more willing to negotiate, days on market are giving you more time to make informed decisions, and interest rates - while not at the pandemic-era lows - have come down meaningfully from their peak.
-If you have been waiting for conditions to shift in your favour, they have.
+Sellers are more willing to negotiate, days on market are giving you more time to make informed decisions, and interest rates have come down meaningfully from their peak.

 The Bottom Line

 The data tells a clear story: sellers who price correctly, market professionally, and work with agents who understand the numbers are still achieving strong outcomes.
-Sellers who overprice are contributing to the growing pool of expired listings.
 And buyers who have been patient are finding a market that offers more choice, more leverage, and more time to make confident decisions.

 Frequently Asked Questions